 Top Berlin Wall Locations

 It has been more than 25 since the fall of the Berlin Wall (German: Berliner Mauer) but visiting a Berlin Wall location is still number one on the list of things to do for most visitors when arriving in Berlin.
-As one of the most prominant symbols of the stand off between the USSR and the Western Bloc known as the Cold War, it goes without saying that visitors want to know where to experience the Berlin Wall today.
-Although most traces of the the Berlin Wall were removed in the years following German re-unification there are a number of locations around the city where it is possible to see, touch and learn about this once hated symbol of a divided city.
+As one of the most prominent symbols of the standoff between the USSR and the Western Bloc is known as the Cold War, it goes without saying that visitors want to know where to experience the Berlin Wall today.
+Although most traces of the Berlin Wall were removed in the years following German re-unification there are a number of locations around the city where it is possible to see, touch and learn about this once-hated symbol of a divided city.

 For a quick rundown of our Top 10 Berlin Wall Locations watch our video or read on:

-Not really a Berlin Wall Location, this permanent exhibition at the "Museum in der Kulturbrauerei" made the list because it offers an insight into the every day lives of those living behind the Berlin Wall.
-Many topics are covered, from work and education, to shopping and leisure as well as the effects of secret police known as the Stasi.
-We think it is important to get a sense of what life was like at the time and this government funded free exhibition presents a broad a balanced overview of life in Communist East Germany.
+Not really a Berlin Wall Location, this permanent exhibition at the "Museum in der Kulturbrauerei" made the list because it offers an insight into the everyday lives of those living behind the Berlin Wall.
+Many topics are covered, from work and education to shopping and leisure as well as the effects of secret police known as the Stasi.
+We think it is important to get a sense of what life was like at the time and this government-funded free exhibition presents a broad balanced overview of life in Communist East Germany.
 Especially interesting are the number of contemporary witness interviews about their experiences.

 On Erna-Berger-Straße, just a short walk from Potsdamer Platz, you will find a "BT 6" Guardtower, introduced into the Berlin Wall in 1966.
 This is the last preserved example of more than 200 such towers which guarded the Berlin Wall and one of the oldest preserved relics of the Berlin Wall.
 The tower is now manned by volunteers who are happy to talk about the history of the tower and the area, and for a small donation will let you climb the ladder to the lookout.
 Your donation goes towards the restoration and maintenance of this historic site so we think it is well worth it!

 The Wall - Asisi Panorama of a Divided City is a breathtaking work by artist Yadegar Asisi.
-The piece depicts a typical autumn day on both sides of the wall in the 1980's and draws on the artists own experiences living in West Berlin.
-This panorama, housed in a purpose built facility is enormous at around 15 metres tall and 60 metres long and is accompanied by a stirring soundscape of music, street sounds, and newsreel soundbites from the period.
-The degree of realism and detail acheived in a work of such scale is impressive enough, but its location, next to the path of the Berlin Wall near Checkpoint Charlie gives it an extra weight making this a very special and unique Berlin experience.
+The piece depicts a typical autumn day on both sides of the wall in the 1980s and draws on the artist's own experiences living in West Berlin.
+This panorama, housed in a purpose-built facility is enormous at around 15 metres tall and 60 metres long and is accompanied by a stirring soundscape of music, street sounds, and newsreel soundbites from the period.
+The degree of realism and detail achieved in a work of such scale is impressive enough, but its location, next to the path of the Berlin Wall near Checkpoint Charlie gives it an extra weight making this a very special and unique Berlin experience.

-Although the Topography of Terror is a memorial and documentation centre dealing with the terror inflicted by the Nazi regime, the site contains a stretch of original Berlin Wall that displays the ravages of time and souvenier hunters.
-This was also the site of a daring escape in 1965 when a couple used a zipline to escape from the House of Ministries, the former headquarters of Nazi Germany's airforce, the Luftwaffe, which had since been repurposed by the GDR.
+Although the Topography of Terror is a memorial and documentation centre dealing with the terror inflicted by the Nazi regime, the site contains a stretch of original Berlin Wall that displays the ravages of time and souvenir hunters.
+This was also the site of a daring escape in 1965 when a couple used a zip line to escape from the House of Ministries, the former headquarters of Nazi Germany's airforce, the Luftwaffe, which had since been repurposed by the GDR.